shatteredsilicon/silicon-toolkit/README.md

 # Silicon Toolkit
-Silicon Toolkit is a collection of advanced command-line tools used by Shattered Silicon (https://shatteredsilicon.net/) support staff to perform a variety of MySQL and system tasks that are too difficult or complex to perform manually.
+Silicon Toolkit is a collection of advanced command-line tools used by Shattered Silicon (https://shatteredsilicon.net/) support staff to perform a variety of MySQL and system tasks that are too time consuming or complex to perform manually.

 These tools are ideal alternatives to private or "one-off" scripts because